jordanrule/bootstrap-model-streaming/README.md

 ### Train Model

-Use PyTorch to fit a LSTM model using Feast for online training.
+Use PyTorch to <a href="https://machinelearningmastery.com/lstm-for-time-series-prediction-in-pytorch/">fit a LSTM model</a> using Feast for online training.

 ### Validate Model